Spectral Lower Bounds for the Quantum Chromatic Number of a Graph -- Part II: Abstract

 \section{Abstract}

 Hoffman proved that a graph $G$ with eigenvalues $\mu_1 \ge \ldots \ge \mu_n$ and chromatic number $\chi(G)$ satisfies:

 where $\kappa$ is the smallest integer such that

-We strengthen this well known result by proving that $\chi(G)$ can be replaced by the quantum chromatic number, $\chi_q(G)$, where for all graphs $\chi_q(G) \le \chi(G)$ and for some graphs $\chi_q(G) \ll \chi(G)$.
+We strengthen this well known result by proving that $\chi(G)$ can be replaced by the quantum chromatic number, $\chi_q(G)$, where for all graphs $\chi_q(G) \le \chi(G)$ and for some graphs $\chi_q(G)$ is significantly smaller than $\chi(G)$.
 We also prove a similar result, and investigate implications of these inequalities for the quantum chromatic number of various classes of graphs, which improves many known results.
-For example we demonstrate that the Kneser graph $KG_{p,2}$ has $\chi_q = \chi = p - 2$.
+For example, we demonstrate that the Kneser graph $KG_{p,2}$ has $\chi_q = \chi = p - 2$.